-Every night at 9 pm, a ceremony known El Cañonazo takes place in front of the castle.
-Men dressed in full military uniforms fire a cannon over the Havana harbor.
+Every night at 9 pm, a ceremony known as El Cañonazo takes place in front of the castle.
+Men dressed in full military uniforms fire a cannon over the Havana harbour.
 This tradition dates back to the colonial era.

 Location: Parque Morro, Havana, Cuba

 The official name of this large, indoor market is Mercado de Artesanía, but it’s known locally as La Feria.
 Located right at the entrance to Old Havana, this is the perfect place to test your bargaining skills.
 I purchased a bag full of souvenirs for less than 20 CUC.
 Here, you can find typical fridge magnets but also African instruments, traditional Cuban clothes, and lots of unique souvenirs.

 Location: Avenida del Puerto, Antiguos Almacenes San Jose, Havana, Cuba

 The oldest neighbourhood in Havana, this is area truly is probably the most vibrant part of the city.
 You’ll find rows colourful Spanish buildings, street performers, ordinary people dancing salsa in the streets, along with tons of restaurants and bars.
 There’s so much to see in Old Havana that you can spend an entire day here.

 Varadero is normally regarded as the best beach escape in Cuba, but its a 3-hour drive from Havana.
 A great alternative is Playa del Este, which takes less than half the time.
 Located east of Havana, this beach makes for a perfect day trip, with clear Caribbean water and white sand.
 There is a delicious and inexpensive seafood restaurant and a coconut shop in front.
 This may be one you extend your trip for!

 Location: Playa del Este, Habana del Este, Habana, Cuba